UT Tyler Judicial Affairs

 - The student submits the appeal to the DJA.
 The student may request a meeting to review the appeal with the DJA prior to submitting it.
 The student must turn the appeal in within 14 days of giving notice of intent to appeal.

-- The DJA prepares an appeals packet, consisting of a copy of the student’s appeal, a copy of the incident report and any other pertinent documentation, and a written explanation of the DJA’s decision and sanction in the case.
+- The DJA prepares an appeals packet, consisting of a copy of the student’s appeal and a written explanation of the DJA’s decision and sanction in the case.

-The DJA turns the appeals packet in to the president’s office.
-The president has 30 days to notify the student and the DJA of the outcome of the appeal.
+The DJA turns the appeals packet in to the dean of students office.
+The dean has 30 days to notify the student and the DJA of the outcome of the appeal.

 - Approve the decision: The original finding and sanctions stand.